Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Theoretical approach

 We refer to the supplemental information Eq.
 (S3) for the single frequency dependent polarization function using Shindo's approximation\cite{supplement} and Ref.\ \onlinecite{bechstedt2016many} for the derivation of Eq.\ \eqref{equ:w}, as well as for complete details on how to obtain the eigenvalue problem from the BSE, which is identical in the static and dynamic case.
 The form of the frequency dependent screened Coulomb potential Eq.\ \eqref{equ:w} has also been derived in multiple other references \cite{shindo1970effective,rohlfing2000electron,bechstedt1980theory}.
-Shindo's approximation is argued to be a first-order approximation with respect to the dynamical nature of the screened potential\cite{bechstedt2016many,scharf2019dynamical,bornath1999two}.
-Studying its validity quantitatively is very hard and has not been accomplished so far.
+Shindo's approximation is argued to be a first-order approximation with respect to the dynamical nature of the screened potential\cite{bechstedt2016many,scharf2019dynamical,bornath1999two,zimmermann1971,zimmermann1978}.
+Without assuming static screening in the BSE, the Shindo approximation, Eq.
+(S1), requires a small difference of the dynamic potential and an effective static potential.
+It uses only the zero’th order of an expansion in the difference of these two potentials, leading to Eq.
+(S3) and Eq.
+(S4).
+We show later in Sec. \ref{sec:dyn} and \ref{sec:omegap} that in our work this requirement is fulfilled since the dependence of the excitation energy on frequency is an order of magnitude smaller than the excitation energy itself.
+We will show that the dynamical correction does not exceed 15\% of the exciton binding energy.
+However, studying its validity quantitatively is very hard and has not been accomplished so far.
 In this work, we analyze dynamical screening effects within the framework of Shindo's approximation, and do not consider any effects beyond.
 With Eqs.\ \eqref{eq:hamiltonian_dyn} and \eqref{equ:w}, two aspects need to be addressed to solve the dynamical problem.
 First, an eigenvalue problem needs to be solved similar to the static case, however, now with a frequency-dependent BSE Hamiltonian.
 Second, one needs to evaluate the frequency-dependent screened Coulomb interaction, Eq.\ \eqref{equ:w}.
 In the following, we discuss practical ways to address the first aspect in Sec.\ \ref{sec:dyn_eig}, and the second aspect in Sec.\ \ref{sec:dynscreen}.